Thebluedragon7/arch-dotfiles/gnome-extensions/arcmenu@arcmenu.com/README.md

 (name) and (logo)

 * **ZORIN OS** - The "Z" logomark is a registered trademark of Zorin Technology Group Ltd. Copyright © 2019 - 2021 Zorin Technology Group Ltd

+* **Pardus** - Pardus is a trademark of the TUBITAK ULAKBIM.
+Copyright © 2003–2023 TUBITAK ULAKBIM

 </p>
 </details>